themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 This section provides information on the available endometriosis treatments with special attention paid to the limitations and risks of each method, including surgery and medications.
 Some of the therapies listed target the disease progression while others only address the symptoms.

 * Surgery: Excision vs Ablation
-* Hormonal Contraceptives or Suppression/ Hormonal Therapy?
+* Hormonal Therapy or Suppression
 * Alternative Therapies
 * Pain Management